ivan006/About-Me/README.md

 <a href="https://ivan006.github.io/Ivan-Copelands-Portfolio/booking-dashboard-template/">Click here</a>

 I helped to develop this template.
 I also helped with some of the back end functionality.
-The back end functionality specifically was the "Soon to travel" and  "Recent bookings" lists that are located in the right sidebar at the bottom.
+The back end functionality specifically was the "Soon to travel" and  "Recent bookings" lists that are located in the right sidebar.

 ### Harmonyville.net
 > A personal project I'm working on.